Gopal-Khadka/SMS/README.md

 ### Login Page
 Login Page is added from Bootstrap examples `SignIn Form`.
 The authentication will later be handled by respective views function.

+### Authentication (Logging In and Out)
+The authentication is handled by the functions provided by the Django framework.

+### Index Page
+The index page is made simple with example `Cover` provided by Bootstrap.